argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

 ```

 The currently-configured parameters (if there are any) will be communicated to both `generate.command` and
-`parameters.command` via an `ARGOCD_PARAMETERS` environment variable.
+`parameters.command` via an `ARGOCD_APP_PARAMETERS` environment variable.
 The parameters will be encoded according to the
 [parameters serialization format](#parameters-manifest--parameters-serialization-format) defined below.

 Passing the parameters to the `parameters.command` will allow configuration of parameter discovery.
 For example: